Fuyuki0312/Comparing-models-in-handwritten-digits-classification/README.md

 ## Possible Improvements
-- Expanding the dataset to include numerical images with diverse backgrounds (dark, textured, etc) might be a solution to enable models to predict images with black background and white digit.
+- Expanding the dataset to include numerical images with diverse backgrounds (dark, textured, etc) might be a solution to enable models to predict images with black background and white digits.
 - Since some digits have more than one handwritting style, adding more numerical images written in a wider range of styles to the dataset can help models become more familiar with human-like digits.